 What is Project Santiago?

-We are passionate about supporting schools to develop a strong leadership culture because we have experienced first-hand how formative these experiences can be for young people.
 When designing Project Santiago, we aimed to address two of the key challenges that many schools encounter when developing a leadership program:

 Ongoing student engagement &

 Many student leaders start the year with a lot of enthusiasm and big ideas and end up getting disheartened when they don’t know how to put their ideas into action.
 In Project Santiago we provide the framework and support for students to achieve their goals and face challenges with a growth mindset.
 We provide resources, structure and professional development training so that teachers aren’t tied up with admin and can focus on journeying with the students.

 Unit 1: Intro to Leadership will provide your students with the necessary foundations to explore their own leadership style and grow as a leader.
 Students will journey through the following stages:

 What kind of leader am I?

 What have I learned and experienced?

 Their final assessment for this unit will be to design and lead a leadership workshop for your year 7 students.

 Unit 2: Design Thinking for Social Change will allow students to learn about design thinking and come up with a unique project to make a difference in their school or community.
 Students will journey through the following stages:

 Discover - Research and discover an area that is in need of a solution.